 On September 2, 1998, the jury convicted Adams of second-degree menacing and she was fired by the Rochester Police Department.

 After the trial, Cross was arrested for seven traffic violations.
 Adams’ defense attorney also discovered that over several years, Cross, under several different aliases, had racked up nearly 30 traffic violations, including 22 license suspensions.
-When Adams’ attorney accused the prosecution of misconduct, a senior prosecutor in the Ocean County District Attorney’s office investigated and confirmed that the evidence had been withheld.
+When Adams’ attorney accused the prosecution of misconduct, a senior prosecutor in the Monroe County District Attorney’s office investigated and confirmed that the evidence had been withheld.

 In January 1999, while Adams was awaiting sentencing, a motion for a new trial was filed by the defense based on the failure to disclose the records.
 The prosecution did not oppose the motion and Adams was granted a new trial.